zzzprojects/EntityFrameworkExtras/README.md

 EntityFrameworkExtras
 =====================

-<font>Currently EntityFramework 6 isn't supported due to a change with the SqlQuery<> method.
+###### Currently EntityFramework 6 isn't supported due to a change with the SqlQuery<> method.
 This is currently being worked on.
-Stay tune! </font>
+Stay tune!

 EntityFrameworkExtras provides some useful additions to EntityFramework such as executing Stored Procedures with User-Defined Table Types and Output Parameters.